-Perjeta and Herceptin were administered intravenously (see section 2.2 Dosage and Administration) for 4 cycles.
+Perjeta and Herceptin were administered intravenously as outlined in Table 4 for 4 cycles.
 Following surgery all patients received three cycles of 5-Fluorouracil (600 mg/m2), epirubicin (90 mg/m2), cyclophosphamide (600 mg/m2) (FEC) given intravenously every three weeks and Herceptin administered intravenously every three weeks to complete one year of therapy.
 Patients in the Perjeta plus Herceptin and docetaxel arm received docetaxel every three weeks for four cycles prior to FEC after surgery so that all patients received equivalent cumulative doses of the chemotherapeutic agents and Herceptin.

 The primary endpoint of the study was pathological complete response (pCR) rate in the breast (ypT0/is).
-Secondary efficacy endpoints were clinical response rate, breast conserving surgery rate (T2-3 only), disease-free survival (DFS), and PFS.
+Secondary efficacy endpoints were clinical response rate, breast conserving surgery rate

+(T2-3 only), disease-free survival (DFS), and PFS.
 Additional exploratory pCR rates included nodal status (ypT0/isN0 and ypT0N0).